mnieber/gen/README.md

     pass
 ```

-The developer can then configure the set of the templates that take this resource as input:
+The developer can then configure the set of (jinja2) templates that take this resource as input:

 ```
 @extend(Service)